Jirka-Mayer/BachelorThesis/thesis-text.md

 ## Rendering flow

-The process of converting an annotation to an image has couple of important steps:
+The process of converting an annotation to an image has a couple of important steps:

-**Canvas instance is created.** Instance of the `mashcima.Canvas` class is created, so that canvas items could be added into it.
+**Canvas instance is created.** An instance of the `mashcima.Canvas` class is created, so that canvas items could be added into it.

-**Canvas items are added.** The annotation is groupped into token groups and those groups are mapped onto canvas items.
+**Canvas items are added.** The annotation is grouped into token groups and those groups are mapped onto canvas items.
 This step just feeds the semantic information from the encoding system to the engraving system.
 This step is performed by the `annotation_to_canvas` function inside `mashcima/annotation_to_image.py`.

 The following steps happen inside the `Canvas.render(...)` method.

 **Canvas construction is finished.** This goes over the added canvas items and extracts information about slurs and beams.
 This step also validates that beams and slurs are properly formed.
-This extracted information is used later during rendering of slurs and beams.
+This extracted information is used later during the rendering of slurs and beams.

 **Sprites are selected.** Each canvas item gets to choose specific symbol sprites (images) to use for rendering.
 These sprites are chosen from a symbol sprite repository, represented by the class `mashcima.Mashcima` inside the file `mashcima/__init__.py`.

 **Sprites and canvas items are placed.** With specific sprites selected, dimensions are now known and so everything can be positioned properly.
 Canvas items are positioned from left to right one at a time.
 Each time a canvas item is placed, it also places its internal sprites (and attachments and other ornaments) and determines its total width.

-**Beams are placed.** With note positions known, we can calculate proper position and angle for each beam.
-Once the beam position is calculated, length of stems of all corresponding notes is adjusted to match the beam.
+**Beams are placed.** With note positions known, we can calculate the proper position and angle for each beam.
+Once the beam position is calculated, the length of stems of all corresponding notes is adjusted to match the beam.

-**Everything is rendered.** Canvas items, beams and slurs are rendered.
+**Everything is rendered.** Canvas items, beams, and slurs are rendered.
 The order is not important, because the resulting image is binary.

 ## Slurs and beams

-There are only a few symbols that are not taken from the MUSCIMA++ dataset as images, but are instead rendered manually.
+There are only a few symbols that are not taken from the MUSCIMA++ dataset as images but are instead rendered manually.
 Those are slurs and beams.
-MUSCIMA++ does contain binary masks of these sybmols, but the problem is that they cannot be simply moved to a different position and rendered.
-They rely heavily on the position of other symbols and therefore they would need to be stretched, rotated and skewed in order to render properly.
+MUSCIMA++ does contain binary masks of these symbols, but the problem is that they cannot be simply moved to a different position and rendered.
+They rely heavily on the position of other symbols and therefore they would need to be stretched, rotated, and skewed to render properly.

 Slurs have some pre-defined attachment points they can use and the specific attachment point is chosen by the way a note is flipped.
 Once the two points are chosen, the slur is rendered as a parabola.
 This approach far too naive and simplified, so it doesn't capture the whole variability of a handwritten slur.
 We think this is the reason the model makes so many mistakes regarding slur placement.

     some slur image

 Beams face many similar problems as slurs.
 They are also rendered manually, as straight lines.
 This again does not capture the real world.
 Beams are often curved or they have a gap between itself and a note stem.
-This again seems to be the source of many mistakes, especially with the writer 49, who leaves a lot of gaps betweem beams and stems.
+This again seems to be the source of many mistakes, especially with the writer 49, who leaves a lot of gaps between beams and stems.

     some beam image